Preserve more of

 Based on typical self-employed professional profile

-Tax planning vs. tax preparation
+Tax strategy vs. tax preparation

 Most tax work happens at filing time.